Meromorphic vector fields with single-valued solutions on complex surfaces: Preliminaries

-\begin{definition} Let~$X$ be a meromorphic vector field on the complex surface~$M$.
-The~\emph{uniformizable} or \emph{univalent} locus, denoted by $\mathfrak{U}$, is the subset of~$M\setminus\mathrm{Sing}(\mathcal{F})$ of leaves carrying a uniformizable affine structure. \end{definition} The set~$\mathfrak{U}$, naturally saturated by~$\mathcal{F}$, is closed.
-Let us sketch a proof of this fact.
-Lack of uniformizability of an affine structure in a curve~$C$ is equivalent to the existence of a path~$\gamma:[0,1]\to C$, $\gamma(0)\neq\gamma(1)$ such that the developing map of the affine structure along~$\gamma$ is not injective.
-If~$C$ is a leaf of the foliation, we can lift the path~$\gamma$ to a path~$\gamma'$ in a neighboring leaf~$C'$ in such a way that the lift extends to a local isomorphism of the affine structures along neighborhoods of~$\gamma$ and~$\gamma'$.
-But this means that the affine structure in~$C'$ is not uniformizable (see also~\cite[Cor.~12]{guillot-rebelo}).
+\begin{proposition} Let~$X$ be a meromorphic vector field on the complex surface~$S$.
+The uniformizable locus~$\mathfrak{U}\subseteq S$ associated to~$X$ is closed. \end{proposition} \begin{proof}[Sketch of proof] Lack of uniformizability of an affine structure on a curve~$C$ is equivalent to the existence of an open path~$\gamma:[0,1]\to C$, $\gamma(0)\neq\gamma(1)$ such that the developing map of the affine structure along the image of~$\gamma$ maps~$\gamma(0)$ and~$\gamma(1)$ to the same point.
+If~$C$ is a leaf of~$\mathcal{F}$ where the affine structure is not uniformizable and~$\gamma$ is as above, we can lift~$\gamma$ to a path~$\gamma'$ in a neighboring leaf~$C'$ in such a way that the lift extends to a local isomorphism of the affine structures along neighborhoods of the images of~$\gamma$ and~$\gamma'$.
+But this means that the affine structure on~$C'$ is not uniformizable (see~\cite[cor.~12]{guillot-rebelo} for details).\end{proof}

 Within~$\mathfrak{U}$, the leafwise geometry conditions the holonomy.
-This is the content of the \emph{Fundamental Lemma}, for the proof of which we refer the reader to~\cite[Section~4.2]{guillot-rebelo}:
+This is the content of the \emph{Fundamental Lemma}, for the proof of which we refer the reader to~\cite[section~4.2]{guillot-rebelo}: